rust-lang/rfcs/text/0000-sized-hierarchy.md

         - never type `!`
         - unit tuple `()`
         - closures and generators
-        - compound types where every field is `Sized`
+        - compound types where every element is `Sized`
         - anything else which currently implements `Sized`

-Like `Sized`, implementations of these three traits are automatically generated by the compiler and cannot be implemented manually.
+In the compiler, `?Sized` would be made syntactic sugar for a `DynRuntimeSized` bound (and eventually removed in an upcoming edition).
+A `DynRuntimeSized` bound is equivalent to a `?Sized` bound as all values in Rust today whose types do not implement `Sized` are valid arguments to `std::mem::size_of_val` and as such have a size which can be computed at runtime, and therefore will implement `DynRuntimeSized`.
+As there are currently no `extern type`s or other types which would not implement `DynRuntimeSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `DynRuntimeSized` bound.

-In the compiler, `?Sized` would be made syntactic sugar for a `DynSized` bound (and eventually removed in an upcoming edition).
-A `DynSized` bound is equivalent to a `?Sized` bound: all values in Rust today whose types do not implement `Sized` are valid arguments to `std::mem::size_of_val` and as such have a size which can be computed at runtime, and therefore will implement `DynSized`.
-As there are currently no `extern type`s or other types which would not implement `DynSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `DynSized` bound.
+A default implicit bound of `Sized` is added by the compiler to every type parameter `T` that does not have an explicit `Sized`, `?Sized`, `RuntimeSized`, `DynSized`, `DynRuntimeSized` or `Pointee` bound.

-A default implicit bound of `Sized` is added by the compiler to every type parameter `T` that does not have an explicit `Sized`, `?Sized`, `RuntimeSized`, `DynSized` or `Pointee` bound.
-This is somewhat unintuitive as typically adding a trait bound does not remove the implementation of another trait bound from being implemented, however it's debatable whether this is more or less confusing than existing `?Sized` bounds.
+An implicit `DynRuntimeSized` bound is added to the `Self` type of traits.
+Like implicit `Sized` bounds, this is omitted if an explicit `Sized`, `RuntimeSized` or `DynSized` bound is present.

-An implicit `DynSized` bound is added to the `Self` type of traits.
-Like implicit `Sized` bounds, this is omitted if an explicit `Sized`, `RuntimeSized` bound is present.
+`Pointee` types cannot be used in compound types (unless they are `#[repr(transparent)]`) as the alignment of these types would need to be known in order to calculate field offsets and this would not be possible.

-Types implementing only `Pointee` cannot be used in compound types (unless they are `#[repr(transparent)]`) as the alignment of these types would need to be known in order to calculate field offsets and this would not be possible.
-Types implementing only `DynSized` and `Pointee` could continue to be used in compound types, but only as the last field.
+`RuntimeSized`, `DynSized`, `DynRuntimeSized` or `Pointee` types could continue to be used in compound types, but only as the last element.

-As `RuntimeSized`, `DynSized` and `Pointee` are not default bounds, there is no equivalent to `?Sized` for these traits.
+As `RuntimeSized`, `DynSized`, `RuntimeDynSized`, and `Pointee` are not default bounds, there is no equivalent to `?Sized` for these traits.

 There is a potential performance impact within the trait system to adding supertraits to `Sized`, as implementation of these supertraits will need to be